We’ve talked about the importance of work-life balance. But how do you achieve it? Here are 11 tips to maintain a healthy work-life balance.

 Some days, you might have to focus on work more.
 Other days you might need to spend more time with loved ones and pursue your hobbies.
 Balance is achieved over time, not each day.

 Like our hero, Bruce Lee said, “You must be shapeless, formless, like water”.
 Constantly evaluate and adapt to where you are versus your goals and priorities.
-There’ll be days you'll need to be with your loved ones.
-There’ll be other days that’ll you need to travel for work.
 Allow yourself to remain open to redirecting and assessing your needs on any day.
 It’s key to finding a balance.

 All of these techniques will positively impact your work performance, productivity, and happiness.

 I’ll be frank.
 I’m done with working set hours.
 I want to work whenever and wherever it suits me best.
-And so do millions of workers across the world. <By 2020 half of us will be working remotely.Instead of working classic 9 to 5 days, you should start working when it suits you best.
+And so do millions of workers across the world.
+By 2020 half of us will be working remotely.Instead of working classic 9 to 5 days, you should start working when you're at the top of your game.
 It’ll boost your work-life balance.
 If you’re more productive during the morning, you should be able to work then.
 Or maybe you need to pick up your children from school and work to an office closer to them.
 That idea shouldn't be far-fetched.
 The freedom to work whenever you want and to be judged solely on your output will absolutely improve your work-life balance.

 Click on the banner below.
 We'll tell you everything there's to know about remote working and work-life balance.

 To reach work-life balance, divide your time into different areas.
 Identify what constitutes of family and friend time, me-time, work etc...and determine where you work and where you relax.
-That means that if you're watching your daughter’s football game, you shouldn’t check your emails on your phone.
+That means that if you're watching your daughter’s football game, you shouldn’t check your professional emails.
 Or that you don’t open your laptop in the living room if you have people over.
 In other words, make disconnecting easier on yourself.
 That is if you WANT to cut the cord in certain situations.

 Go for a walk in the park, treat yourself to a massage or take a hot bath.
 No matter what you do, it’s essential for your work-life balance to set aside an hour every two days to do something strictly for yourself.

 Additionally, surround yourself with loved ones.
 Don’t isolate yourself.
 Have your alone time, but don’t neglect your personal relationships because you’re busy.
 Don't take your loved ones for granted.
-Make them a priority.
+Make them a priority too.

 You’ve prioritized what’s important in your life.
 Consequently, you know what activities you can do without.
 You might recognize them as the activities that take more time to fulfill than they should.
 Or those that are physically and mentally draining.